ptichko/ptichko.github.io/_posts/2022-03-14-Adaptive-Frequency-Oscillators.md

 </figcaption>
 </p>

 Next, we can investigate the effects of the learning rate, the epsilon parameter, on the dynamics of frequency adaptation.
 I aimed to replicate Figure 2 from the manuscript, which reports the effect of increasing the learning rate on the dynamics frequency adaption.
 Similar to our first simulation, the oscillator is being driven by periodic forcing at 30 Hz, but now we vary the epsilon parameter, which controls the learning rate of the system.
 The initial condition of oscillator natural frequency is set to 40 Hz for several learning rates.
-Unsurprisingly, a slower learning rate requires more time for the oscillator to learn the frequency of the external signal.
+Unsurprisingly, a slower learning rate requires more time for the oscillator to learn the frequency of the external signal (epsilon = 0.4 converges < 500 time, while epsilon = 1 converges > 2000 time).
 However, it is clear that the learning rate controls the overall timescale of frequency adaption.

 <p align="center">
   <img src="/img/Righetti_Fig2.png"/>